Chapter 11 Filing

 We hope this choice will establish a single process to compensate all survivors.
 Chapter 11 is a court-supervised and transparent process that allows for the evaluation of the merits of each claim and gives claimants a say in the outcome and visibility into the proceeding and RCBO’s finances.
 We believe this offers the best opportunity for equitable settlements for all survivors.

-In 2018, the California Legislature approved AB 218.
-This law unconditionally revived time-barred claims for a three-year period from January 1, 2020, through December 31, 2022.
-This allowed parties alleging sexual abuse to file lawsuits against entities regardless of when the sexual abuse is alleged to have occurred.
+Assembly Bill 218, which opened a three-year period from January 1, 2020, through December 31, 2022, allowing parties alleging sexual abuse to file lawsuits against entities regardless of when the sexual abuse is alleged to have occurred, resulted in 330 lawsuits filed against the RCBO by the end of the open filing period.

-The Diocese has been named in more than 330 lawsuits since Assembly Bill 218 went into effect January 1, 2020.
-Filling ensures that the available financial resources are distributed fairly and equitably among the survivors and helps RCBO mitigate the increasing litigation expenses to preserve more assets for settlement of claims.
+In an effort to ensure the available financial resources could be distributed fairly and equitably among the survivors and help RCBO mitigate the increasing litigation expenses to preserve more assets for settlement of claims, the Diocese filed for bankruptcy under Chapter 11 in May 2023.

 Is bankruptcy a way to minimize your financial responsibilities to the victims?

-No. Because the cost of litigating the 330 claims filed would most likely exceed our resources, Chapter 11 was the most viable option for compensating survivors fairly and equitably.
-Otherwise, parties who filed first and were able to resolve their litigation before others could have had an unfair advantage over claimants who had their cases heard later.
+No. The diocese filed bankruptcy to ensure that all survivors could be compensated fairly and equitably.
+Separate litigation for all 407 timely filed claims would have exceeded our resources.
+The filing will prevent parties who filed first and were able to resolve their litigation before others from having an unfair advantage over claimants who had their cases heard later.
 Chapter 11 allows all claimants equal access and an equitable share in the assets available to pay claims.
-It is a court-supervised, transparent process that allows for the evaluation of the merits of each claim and gives claimants a say in the outcome and visibility into the proceedings and RCBO’s finances.
+It is a court-supervised, transparent process that allows for evaluation of the merits of each claim and gives claimants a say in the outcome and visibility into the proceedings and RCBO’s finances.
 This action allows the RCBO to address these matters in a comprehensive manner and move forward with its essential services and its mission as the Catholic Church in Alameda and Contra Costa counties.

 What happens to the lawsuits that have been filed against the Diocese?